 I got married at thirty and, before that decade was out, had given birth to three kids, quit my career, resumed my career, restarted a different career, moved back and forth across the Atlantic four times, and lived in seven places.
 At the end of the ten years, I felt confused, exhausted, and more than a little lost.

 Dr. Meg Jay’s Ted Talk has been viewed by nearly 12 million people

 It was not until I watched, Meg Jay’s Why 30 is Not the New 20, that I understood the reason why.
 I was trying to find out who I was as a wife and mother while trying to figure out a lasting career and constantly dealing with movers.
 I had tried to pack into my 30s some of the things I should have done in my 20s because, quite honestly, I believed that my 20s would last forever.
 I came to this notion because it takes soooooo long to get from age 10 to age 20, that it never occurred to me that I would get to 30 a whole lot faster.

-In her TED talk (viewed over 7 million times) which I cannot recommend highly enough, Jay explains why I made this mistake and how you might help your kids not make the same one.
+In her TED talk (viewed nearly 12 million times) which I cannot recommend highly enough, Jay explains why I made this mistake and how you might help your kids not make the same one.

 I have conveyed the same misguided message to my kids that I once believed.
 No rush.
 You have all the time in the world.
 Look around, take your time, commit to nothing, see what you want out of life.
 But is this the right message, did this really work for me?

 Jay tells us that twentysomethings need to invest in themselves, to develop what she calls, “identity capital.”
 While she says exploring is fine, she feels young adults need to invest in themselves both career-wise and socially.
 They need to expand their circle of friends and contacts and not just huddle amongst those they have always known and who make them feel comfortable.